 - Emotional problems: Dealing with past or current issues, hurts or trauma

-- Overwhelm: The ever-increasing action list or inbox that demand attention
+- Overwhelm: The ever-increasing action list or inbox demanding attention

 - Resource shortage: Too little time or money… or both!